 Sorby Hills Joint Venture Project

 Boab owns 75% of the Sorby Hills Joint Venture Project.
 Sorby Hills is located 50km from the regional centre of Kununurra.
 There are existing sealed roads to transport concentrate from site to the facilities at Wyndham Port, a distance of 150km, and established infrastructure allows for fast track production.
 Our joint venture partner, with a 25% contribution is Henan Yuguang Gold Lead Co.
-Ltd. Henan Yuguang is China’s largest lead smelting enterprise and the largest silver producer in China.
+Ltd. Henan Yuguang is China’s largest lead smelting enterprise and largest silver producer.

 Regional Geology (Geological Setting)

 The onshore Bonaparte Basin is a remote and under-explored mineral province prospective for carbonate-hosted Zn-Pb (Ag) mineralisation.

 The Late Palaeozoic rocks (Devonian to Carboniferous, 380 to 320 Ma) of the Bonaparte Basin were deposited on the margin of a rift basin bounded by Precambrian basement.
 Map 1 below shows the onshore triangular shape of the basin and its opening and deepening to the north.
 In the south and east, fault reactivation extending from the Halls Creek Orogen controlled its intra-basin geometry.